Are we done with object recognition? The iCub robot's perspective: Additional Experiments on Categorization

-Fig.~\ref{fig:semantic-variability-10} and~\ref{fig:semantic-variability-5} report the results of an experiment analogous to the one shown in Fig.~\ref{fig:semantic-variability}, but for respectively $10$ and $5$ object categories rather than $15$.
-As can be noticed, the observations reported in Sec.~\ref{sec:semantic-variability} apply also here, namely the accuracy increases remarkably as more example instances per category are made available (without saturating), supporting the claim that semantic variability is indeed critical for categorization even in settings that involve few categories.
+Fig.~\ref{fig:semantic-variability-10} and~\ref{fig:semantic-variability-5} report the experiment of Fig.~\ref{fig:semantic-variability}, when discriminating between respectively $10$ and $5$ object categories (rather than $15$).
+As it can be noticed, accuracy increases remarkably as more instances per category are made available, confirming that semantic variability is critical even in settings that involve few categories.